 Holding off on oil changes can add up to a nice yearly savings.
 If you drive 15,000 miles per year, for example, and follow the old adage of changing your oil every 3,000 miles, you’re looking at five oil changes a year.
 If you’re paying the average cost of $40 for an oil change (using conventional oil) at a garage, that’s $200 a year.
 However, if you drive 7,500 miles before changing the oil, that’s only two oil changes a year, costing you $80.

-If you don’t drive very much or only for short distances, you might think you don’t need to worry about regular oil changes.
-Unfortunately, it’s actually the opposite case.
-If you don’t drive on a regular basis, or if you go only a few miles at a time, the oil in your engine doesn’t heat up enough to efficiently burn off moisture.
+If you don’t drive very much or only for short distances, you might think you don’t need to worry about regular oil changes, but the opposite is true.
+If you don’t drive on a regular basis or if you go only a few miles at a time, the oil in your engine doesn’t heat up enough to efficiently burn off moisture.
 You’ll need to change it before you hit the mileage suggested between changes.
 For example, if your owner’s manual says you should change your oil every 8,000 miles, consider getting it done at 6,000 miles instead.

 Should you change your own oil?

-Another way to lower the cost of an oil change is to do it yourself.
+While it’s easy to find a professional at an AAA Approved Auto Repair Facility to do the job, another way to lower the cost of an oil change is to do it yourself.
 Changing the oil is one of the more basic, and easiest, automobile maintenance tasks.
-After you’ve done it a few times, you’ll not only save money on each change – you’ll also save time waiting for your car to be done at the shop.
+After you’ve done it a few times, you’ll not only save money on each change but you’ll save time waiting for your car to be done at the shop.

 To change your car’s oil, you’ll need the following equipment: